 Most students who plan to register for a math course at Western, including transfer students, must first take the ALEKS Math Placement Assessment (MPA) online.
 The MPA also serves as a prerequisite for some courses in other departments such as Astronomy, Chemistry, Computer Science, Decision Sciences, Economics, Environmental Science, Environmental Studies, Geology, Physics and Science Education.
 Students must first activate their Universal Account in order to access ALEKS.
 Students will need to take the ALEKS assessment at least once as a proctored exam so as to assure the most accurate placement assessment.
 Western will email you instructions on how to initiate the ALEKS as an online and proctored assessment in early May.

 Western is a residential community where you don't need to have a car and using alternative methods of transportation is encouraged.
 There are a variety of transportation options at Western, including:

-Bus Pass: Students taking six or more credits are allowed to use their student ID as a bus pass on the city bus system.
-Buses run regularly throughout campus, downtown and Whatcom County.
+- Bus Pass: The student ID card works as a bus pass on all Whatcom Transit Authority (WTA) routes.
+Buses run regularly through campus, downtown, and Whatcom County.
 Most students choose to take the bus over driving a car to get around town.

 Email and Mailing Address Changes